 This is another great meal for meal prepping!
 I’ll usually brown a pound of ground turkey (making sure it’s broken into very tiny pieces) and store it in the fridge.
 When it comes time for lunch or dinner, I’ll place about 1/4-1/2 cup on a plate and cover in some tomato sauce from a can (store unused sauce in the refrigerator) and microwave for about 30 seconds.
 Once it’s warm I sprinkle a little cheese on top.

-For the sides, I’ll usually try to get at least a fruit or a veggie on there and then a yogurt or apple sauce.
+For the sides, I’ll usually try to get at least a fruit or a veggie on there and then cottage cheese, yogurt or apple sauce.
 This is a big hit for Hayvn, she loves this meal.

-Meal 5 – “Baby Haystacks”, Oranges, Broccoli (meal not pictured – coming soon!)
+Meal 5 – “Baby Haystacks”, Oranges, Broccoli (broccoli not pictured)

 We’ve all heard of Hawaiian haystacks, right?
 Well, my daughter loves these!
 To make them you’ll need 4 simple ingredients: